 National college professors group sanctions New College: 'politically motivated takeover'

+A public college in Florida that's been the target of state conservatives is facing a rare sanction due to what a group of prominent professors called an "unprecedented politically motivated takeover."

-The governing body of the American Association of University Professors voted to sanction New College of Florida for "substantial non-compliance" with academic governance standards, the organization announced in a press release Monday morning.
+The governing body of the American Association of University Professors voted to punish New College of Florida for "substantial non-compliance" with academic governance standards, the organization announced in a press release Monday morning.

+The vote further escalates the fight over the public liberal arts college in Florida, which has drawn national attention amid conservative-led efforts to reshape its image and mission – most notably at the behest of the state's governor, and former presidential contender, Ron DeSantis.

 A sanction from the AAUP serves to inform professors and others of poor working conditions at higher education institutions, according to the organization's sanction list.

-In a 32-page December report titled "Political Interference and Academic Freedom in Florida’s Public Higher Education System," the AAUP outlines an "unprecedented politically motivated takeover of New College of Florida," and the imposition of an "aggressively ideological agenda, marked by a complete departure from shared governance," according to the organization.
+In a 32-page December report titled "Political Interference and Academic Freedom in Florida’s Public Higher Education System," the AAUP accused state leaders of imposing an "aggressively ideological agenda, marked by a complete departure from shared governance" on the school, according to the organization.

 "The contagion is spreading.
 It’s not just a Florida problem," said Amy Reid, the faculty representative on New College's Board of Trustees, in a committee interview with the AAUP.